 Payment amounts received from a PLS loan are non-taxable.

 The amount you can borrow under the PLS is limited so you do not end up owing more than your home is worth.
 Your maximum loan amount is limited by:

 - Your age and, for couples, the age of the younger spouse or partner at the time the loan is granted

 - How long you intend to receive payments

 - How much equity you have in the property and any amount of equity you wish to exclude from the loan.

 6. Real estate is needed as security

-You also require adequate insurance cover to protect the real estate asset you are using to secure your PLS loan.
+You also require adequate and appropriate insurance cover to protect the real estate asset you are using to secure your PLS loan.

 7. Low interest rates

-At present there is a lower interest rate (4.5% pa compound) for PLS loans than for comparable reverse mortgages.
-The interest rate for PLS loans was lowered from 5.25% per year from 1 January 2020.
+At present there is a lower interest rate (4.5% per year compound) for PLS loans than for comparable reverse mortgages.

 Interest is added to the outstanding loan balance fortnightly until the loan is fully repaid, which normally occurs when the property is sold, or from the borrower’s estate.